Pouchong Tea Features – Same as Green Tea?

 Another method is to brew tea leaves with room temperature water at a ratio of 1:100 and leave it to be set for 4 to 8 hours in the refrigerator.
 This standard range of resting time allowed for the brew to be set is determined by personal taste and ensures a good cup of tea.

-Pouchong Tea Features - Same as Green Tea? - ABoxTik 一盒精品 5
+What is Pouchong Tea (Baozhong)?
+Benefits & Types - ABoxTik 一盒精品 5

 • “Some people will tell you there is a great deal of poetry and fine sentiment in a chest of tea.” – Ralph WaldoEmerson